You are viewing a story from harrypotterfanfiction.com

 She gasped in surprise at the sight of him.
 She had seen him angry before but never like this.
 What on earth had happened?

 It was only since the day at Azkaban that she had been afraid of his anger.
-She had always been able to stand up to him; in fact, sometimes Norah being the only one to defy him was sometimes what he needed to set him straight, such as the day he seized in the Quidditch tent after a match and he had told her he didn't need her.
+She had always been able to stand up to him; in fact, sometimes Norah defying him was often what he needed to set him straight, such as the day he seized in the Quidditch tent after a match and he had told her he didn't need her.
 She had waited by his side in silence as he seized, and then she had left without a word as a form of her own defiance.
 He had needed that to set him straight.
 She always knew what to do in a way, but over the past three years, she would find herself lost when it came to his anger.
 These days there always seemed to be nothing that could be done over whatever it was that made him angry.

 And now, seeing him like this was an absolutely terrifying prospect.
 She immediately began to shake.
-This was an entirely new games to her, and she wanted to disappear from the room and just let him have at it, but she knew she couldn't do that.
-She was better than that; she was often the only thing that could bring him back.
-So she knew that wasn't an option.
+This was an entirely new situation to her, and she wanted to disappear from the room and just let him have at it, but she knew she couldn't do that.
+She was better than that; she was often the only thing that could bring him back from the edge.
+So she knew leaving the room without a word wasn’t an option—not this time.